Communities

 General comments

-pnuts‭ wrote almost 4 years ago
+pnuts‭ wrote over 4 years ago

 As some leaves also look quite pale to me, might be skotomorphogenesis, i.e. not sufficient light, i.e. poor husbandry - though IMO not bad enough to justify the bother of a complaint.